osmoscraft/osmosfeed-examples/README.md

 ⚠ This repo is set up as a monorepo to build the examples efficiently.
-For personal setup, refer to [documentation](https://github.com/osmoscraft/osmosfeed)
+If you haven't tried a basic setup, please consider using the official [template](https://github.com/osmoscraft/osmosfeed) instead.

 # Examples